Dahneegeeky/Dahneegeeky/README.md

 [linkedin](linkedin.com/in/aladtun)         [gmail](dahneegeek@gmail.com)

 ## 💫 About Me:
-🚀 A passionate Penetration tester and a network security Engineer
+🚀 A passionate Cybersecurity Analyst, API security practitioner,Penetration tester and a network security Engineer

-With hands-on experience in network configurations, SIEM tools, vulnerability assessment and penetration testing (VAPT) on either networked systems or web applications.
+With hands-on experience in network configurations, SIEM tools, vulnerability assessment and penetration testing (VAPT) on networked systems, web applications and APIs.
 I specialize in identifying and mitigating security threats, and I'm driven to deliver robust security solutions that protect digital assets.

 ## Core Skills 🌟